-- Chairs and picnic tables line the beach.
-A small souvenir shop, beach bar, pavilions, and 2 bathrooms charging a 50 Colones entrance fee are the only buildings on this section of the island.
+- Chairs and picnic tables line the beach of Isla Tortuga.
+A small souvenir shop, beach bar, pavilions, and 2 bathrooms charging a 50 Colones entrance fee are the only buildings in this area.
 Lunch of grilled chicken and fish, vegetables, and potatoes is served at the picnic table area.

 Tortuga’s Eco Tour

-- Maps for Tortuga’s Eco Tour can purchased in the gift shop for $5 USD.
+- Maps for Tortuga’s Eco Tour can be purchased in the gift shop for $5 USD.
 There are 27 ecosystem points along the trail.
-The entrance to the leaf covered trail is between the opening in the weeds behind the gift shop.
+The entrance to the leaf covered trail is between an opening in the weeds behind the gift shop.

 - Point #2 is Monkey Ladder, the most common vine in a dry forest and used in curing diabetes.

-- Point #4 is Caimito, a plant that produces a milky sap that causes irritation.
+- Point #4 is Caimito, a plant that produces a milky sap causing irritation.

 - During extremely low tides it’s possible to walk across the canal from one island to the others and groups of fish can be seen swimming along the volcanic rocks.

 Traveling Gingerbread Note: Overall, we were disappointed in our visit to Isla Tortuga, but enjoyed the scenic boat ride through the Nicoya Peninsula.
-We were only permitted to access a small fenced off, tourist area on the island.
-Hiking the unadvertised Tortuga Eco Trail gave us the opportunity to see a little more of the island, but other than point 26 there wasn’t much to see except trees and a leaf covered path.
+We were only permitted to access a small fenced off, touristy area on the island.
+Hiking the unadvertised Tortuga Eco Trail gave us the opportunity to see more of the island, but other than point 26 there was only vegetation and a leaf covered path.

 * For more information on our tour check out: G Adventures Costa Rica on a Shoestring.